mahoney1/docs/commercialpaper-query-tutorial.md

 ## Step 3.
 Upgrade our Smart Contract version using IBP VSCode Extension, Instantiate new version

-1. We now need to add some changes to the `package.json` file - ie add a dependency name, and change the version in preparation for the contract upgrade.
+1. We now need to add some changes to the `package.json` file  ie change the version in preparation for the contract upgrade.
 Click on the `package.json` file in Explorer, and:

   - change the `version` to "0.0.2"
   - hit CONTROL and S to save it.